QCA communities declaring snow emergencies ahead of snow

 Violations of a snow emergency carry a fine of $25 to $75 and vehicles in violation of the snow emergency may be towed.

+The Village of Andalusia is declaring a snow emergency beginning Monday through Wednesday at noon.
+Officials are asking residents to keep the cars off the roads in the snow routes.

-Rock Falls, Ill.
+Rock Falls:

 The City of Rock Falls has declared a snow emergency which will go into effect at noon on Tuesday and remain in effect through 9 a.m.
 Friday.